Last updated: September 27, 2025 — HB 913 was signed June 23, 2025 (Ch. 2025-175) and took effect October 1, 2025.

 Overview of Florida House Bill 913

-Florida House Bill 913 (HB 913) was introduced by Representative Vicki Lopez to strengthen consumer protections in the wake of ongoing concerns about condominium management, outdated infrastructure, and insufficient reserves for repairs.
+Florida House Bill 913 (HB 913) was introduced by Representative Vicki Lopez to strengthen consumer protections following long-standing concerns about condominium oversight and reserve adequacy after the Surfside condominium collapse.

 Key Objectives and Goals